ruzarx/MLPr/README.md

 <b>Model</b>.
 The algorithm trained with LightGBM.

 <b>Optimizer</b>.
-A manual profit optimizer was build based on <link href="https://en.wikipedia.org/wiki/Sharpe_ratio">Sharpe ratio</link> maximization, which is used in investment optimizations.
+A manual profit optimizer was build based on [a link](https://en.wikipedia.org/wiki/Sharpe_ratio)Sharpe ratio</link> maximization, which is used in investment optimizations.

 <b>Results</b>.
 Pure probabilistic model predicts correctly 9 out of 10 top finishers in average.
 Profit optimizator makes about 20% profit for a race in average.